r3w0p/bobocep/docs/source/section/installation.rst

   partially-completed complex events.
   You can connect to any message broker that is compatible with the `AMQP 0-9-1 <https://www.amqp.org/>`_ protocol, such as `RabbitMQ <https://www.rabbitmq.com/>`_.
-  This is only required if you want to distribute :code:`bobocep` across multiple devices.
+  This is *optional*, and only required if you want to distribute :code:`bobocep` across multiple devices.

 You can install the latest version via :code:`pip` using the following command: